github/developer.github.com/content/changes/2015-06-24-improved-organization-permissions-apis.md

 ### Team maintainers

 We've added the ability for you to delegate team maintenance to non-owners, reducing the workload for your organization's owners.
 You can now promote a non-owner member of a team to be a "maintainer" of that team.
-This gives them the ability to add and remove team members, and to change that team's title and description.
+A maintainer can add and remove team members and change the team's title and description.

 The team membership APIs now support this new team maintainer concept: